ietf-wg-cellar/ebml-specification/specification.markdown

 description:
-: The name of the DocTypeExtension to differentiate it from other DocTypeExtension of the same DocType+DocTypeVersion tuple.
+: The name of the DocTypeExtension to differentiate it from other DocTypeExtensions of the same DocType+DocTypeVersion tuple.
 A DocTypeExtensionName value **MUST** be unique within the EBML Header.

 ### DocTypeExtensionVersion Element